 - Abstract should include text only.
-Figures and tables are not acceptable.
+Reference list, figures, and tables are not acceptable.

 - Author(s), institution(s) name(s), and contact information.
 Those abstracts selected for presentation will be reprinted and published in the Conference Abstracts as submitted.
 Some editorial corrections will be made by the Program Chair, but there will not be an opportunity for authors to revise their abstract.